nix-community/vulnix/doc/vulnix.1.md

 * A file in the Nix store for which a deriver is known.
 * A link into the Nix store (e.g. _result_).

+Prior to scanning, parts of the NIST NVD database are fetched and parsed.
+This database copy is cached between `vulnix` invocations and checked in regular intervals.

 `vulnix` uses whitelists to mask certain combinations of packages and CVEs that should not be reported.
-The NIST NVD is cached between `vulnix` invocations and updated in regular intervals.

 ## OPTIONS